 Once installed, banking Trojans can monitor web traffic and harvest financial information.
-They can also assist with launching Denial of Service (DoS) attacks on websites and networks.
+They can also assist with launching a DDoS attack on websites and networks.

 Banking Trojans can devastate businesses, leading to data loss, decreased productivity, and financial losses.
 Because banking Trojans often target businesses that use online banking systems, a successful attack could also lead to significant reputational damage.